projectgus/python-canalystii/README.md

 ## Limitations

-Currently, the following things are either not possible or not easy to support based on the known Canalyst-II protocol:
+Currently, the following things are not supported and may not be possible based on the known USB protocol:

 * CAN bus error conditions.
 There is a function `get_can_status()` that seems to provide access to some internal device state, not clear if this can be used to determine when errors occured or invalid messages seen.
 * Receive buffer hardware overflow detection (see Performance, below).